 Water Conservation and Efficiency

-Through efforts such as an ongoing Shorten Your Shower campaign [I’ve requested a link to a visual], the use of low flow and WaterSense approved fixtures and equipment on campus, and the availability of UNH’s utilities dashboard that makes it possible to track water use by building, Facilities, Housing, and Hospitality Services work individually, and in partnership with the Sustainability Institute, encourage campus community members to conserve water.
+Through efforts such as an ongoing Shorten Your Shower campaign, the use of low flow and WaterSense approved fixtures and equipment on campus, and the availability of UNH’s utilities dashboard that makes it possible to track water use by building, Facilities, Housing, and Hospitality Services work individually, and in partnership with the Sustainability Institute, encourage campus community members to conserve water.

 UNH Stormwater Center